readthedocs/blog/ethical-advertising-update-2019.rst

-It has been three years since we first launched :doc:`ads on Read the Docs <ads-on-read-the-docs>` and while we gave a limited update in our :doc:`2018 stats<read-the-docs-2018-stats>`, we figured it was time to give an update on ethical advertising, how it is working, and some upcoming changes.
+It has been three years since we first launched :doc:`ads on Read the Docs <ads-on-read-the-docs>` and while we gave a limited update in our :doc:`2018 stats<read-the-docs-2018-stats>`, we figured it was time to give an update on ethical advertising and how it is working.

 Results